-- biological sciences (incl. environmental biology, biotechnology, agriculture & food science, veterinary studies) - 2 pre-clinical studies - 4.
-The Panel expects to receive submissions whose primary research focus falls within the remit of the above UoAs.
-The UoAs under the Panel's remit cover the full spectrum of the basic and applied biology of all organisms, including basic science underpinning clinical research in medical or veterinary science.
+4. The Panel expects to receive submissions whose primary research focus falls within the respective remit of the above UoAs.
+The UoAs under the Panel's remit cover the full spectrum of the Physical Sciences both with respect to blue-sky research and applications thereof.